-- Do not apply pesticides yourself. - All pest management is handled by DPW ENRD Entomology located adjacent to EP4. - Contact the Service Order Desk at 804-633-8286 to treat an infestation or nuisance wildlife issues.
+- Do not apply pesticides yourself. - All pest management is handled by the DPW ENRD Entomology located adjacent to EP4. - Submit a ARMA Ticket at https://dpw.armymaintenance.com/arma to treat an infestation or nuisance wildlife issues.
 Do not handle/harass wildlife including nests or eggs. - Pesticides are considered a universal waste; therefore, contact the ENRD at 804-633-8255 for pick-up of pesticide materials.